-SDN Milperra officially opens on 1 August 2012

-On 30 April 2012, SDN Milperra began operating in the grounds of Milperra Public School, SDN's first centre colocated with a school.
+Above: Stars are born!
+The glittering stage of SDN Milperra Preschool One Room Theatre in 2015.
+Source: Anna Zhu SDN Milperra officially opens on 1 August 2012 On 30 April 2012, SDN Milperra began operating in the grounds of Milperra Public School, SDN's first centre co-located with a school.
 On 1 August 2012 it opened officially, and excited guests included families and the local community, as well as Bankstown Mayor Khal Asfour, and a representative from Bankstown City Council Aboriginal and Torres Strait Islander Advisory Committee Aunty Margaret Goneis.
 The Hon Peter Garrett AM, MP, then Minister for School Education, Early Childhood and Youth, proudly unveiled the centre's plaque, cut the bright orange SDN cake, and was delighted when the children presented him with their gorgeous painting.

-Stars are born!
-The glittering stage of SDN Milperra Preschool One Room Theatre in 2015.
-Source: Anna Zhu

-SDN Milperra children exercise healthy bodies with outdoor adventures and special friends in 2015.
-Source: Anna Zhu

-Five years of fun!
+Above: SDN Milperra children exercise healthy bodies with outdoor adventures and special friends in 2015.
+Source: Anna Zhu "It is an amazing experience to celebrate the opening of SDN Children's Services newest centre.
+So many people have been involved in the collaborative process of envisioning, building and opening SDN Milperra." - Susan Salter, then SDN President, Community Times, Issue 98, Aug 2012 Five years of fun!

 In 2012 SDN hosted 100 eager visitors on Community Open Day, welcoming children to try different toys, read books, and make new local friends.
-The same year they enthusiastically participated in National Simultaneous Story Time, joining 170,000 children Australia-wide to read The Very Cranky Bear by Nick Bland, accompanied by their favourite teddy or animal toy.
+The same year they enthusiastically participated in National Simultaneous Story Time, joining 170,000 children Australiawide to read The Very Cranky Bear by Nick Bland, accompanied by their favourite teddy or animal toy.
 This lovely literacy initiative was supported with integrated learning activities where children had opportunities to express themselves emotionally and artistically.
 They created bear faces to demonstrate emotions and played iPad interactive learning games.

-In 2015, the children stepped into the spotlight, live on stage in their homemade Preschool One Room Theatre, dazzling audiences with their acting and ushering talent, via a cast of dragons, cats, witches and frogs.
+In 2015, the children stepped into the spotlight, live on stage in their home-made Preschool One Room Theatre, dazzling audiences with their acting and ushering talent, via a cast of dragons, cats, witches and frogs.
 During 2016 they explored 'belonging' by together creating a colourful Belonging Board.
 SDN Milperra continues to provide early childhood education and child care for 60 children from infancy to school age.

-SDN Milperra today

-Since its beginnings, SDN Milperra has undergone changes, reflecting a strong connection with our families within a vibrant and diverse community.
+SDN Milperra today Since its beginnings, SDN Milperra has undergone changes, reflecting a strong connection with our families within a vibrant and diverse community.
 The changes in the sector to increase the quality of early childhood education and care have affirmed our own approach to professional skilled staff and services since our beginnings.
 What hasn't changed is SDN's vision and commitment to addressing social inequalities, improving children's quality of life and enhancing the life chances for all children.

-Curious SDN Milperra children creatively explore 'belonging' in 2016.
-Source: Anna Zhu

-About this history and the SDN Archive

-This history was put together from documents in the SDN Archive, the City of Sydney, the Dictionary of Sydney, and 'The History of Milperra' by Andrew Molloy.
+1Spelling sourced from the AIATSIS Language and People's Thesaurus About this history and the SDN Archive This history was put together from documents in the SDN Archive, the City of Sydney, the Dictionary of Sydney, and 'The History of Milperra' by Andrew Molloy.
 The SDN Archive, established in 2002, is a unique resource in Australia's early childhood education sector.
-You can also see the SDN Archive on HistoryPin: https://www.historypin.org/en/person/32804/

-SDN Children's Services runs 24 children's education and care centres throughout NSW and the ACT, as well as providing a range of disability support services for children and families.
+SDN Children's Services runs 26 children's education and care centres throughout NSW and the ACT, as well as 2- programs supporting children and families and other sector organisations.

-1 Spelling sourced from the AIATSIS Language and People's Thesaurus